fadado/jqt/docs/content/opt/m.md

 -m NAME:FILE
-:   Add a *FILE* in YAML or JSON format to the input metadata as a value of object *NAME*.
+:   Add a *FILE* in YAML or JSON format to the input data as a value of object *NAME*.

 <#
 vim:ts=4:sw=4:ai:et:fileencoding=utf8:syntax=markdown